LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Uh, it's a religious painting?
 But why is it titled with a satiric title, Story of Iesus Nazarenus Resorts, Inc.?
 Sounds irreligious to me.

 JSV: It does, doesn't it.
 But, yes, it's actually a religious painting tackling Christian philosophy.
-Let me explain.
+Can I explain?

 MA: Please!